-API 618 (5th edition, December 2007) and API 674, published by the American Petroleum Institute, present pulsation and mechanical study approaches for reciprocating compressor and pump packages, respectively.
+API 618 (5th edition, December 2007) and API 674, published by the American Petroleum Institute, present pulsation and mechanical analysis approaches for reciprocating compressor /pump packages, respectively.
 While API 674 presents 2 design approaches, specifically design approach 1 (DA1) and approach 2 (DA2), API 618 presents 3 design approaches, specifically design approach 1 (DA1), approach 2 (DA2) and approach 3 (DA3).
 The 3 design approaches used for reciprocating compressor packages are applicable for different cases as detailed in the table below:

 API 618 Design Approach Selection

 API 618 Non-dimensional Pulsation Suppression Devices Shaking Force Guideline

 Bentley PULS XM is one of the most recognized software in the industry for pulsation (acoustical) study per API 618 and API 674 standards.
 It was initially developed by NOVA-HUSKY research institute in Calgary, Canada, and then improved upon by the SSD engineering consulting firm, Bentley and other companies.
 It is currently an effective acoustical study tool.